luvneesh/ERA_IMS_v0.9/README.md

 V0.9 consists of a login page, User page and Admin page.
 The back end is Written in PHP and the front-end is in CSS and Html5.
 The work on Back end has been completed for the following features :
 ### Login Page
-  -New User registration
+  - New User registration
-  -Login for User and Administrator
+  - Login for User and Administrator
-  -Reset password by Admin.
+  - Reset password by Admin.
 #### Work can be done in the future on
   - Admin independent password reset
   - Captcha integration